ramitbedi/Android-SimpleToDo/README.md

 * [x] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented:
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds